Setting up Azure Cost Management Exports

 Note: The export must be the "Cost and usage (actual)" template.
 This may not be available on all subscription types.

 Specify a name prefix for the export report.
-The setup will automatically the type of export being created to end of the name.
+The setup will automatically add the type of export being created to end of the name.
+This name can be edited later.

 Next, specify the destination (Blob storage container) for where the export reports will be created by Azure.
 This is the location where Cloud Ctrl will ingest the export reports from.
 It should be located in a subscription that is able to be accessed (through trusted Azure service access) by Cloud Ctrl.
 It does not have to be located in the same subscription as any the subscriptions that are being exported.
 You will need to make a note of this location; the details will be required when you create the connection in Cloud Ctrl.